CohanR/Oral_AntiCoagulation_MCA_Infarct/README.md

 ### Overall:

 - DOAC treatment might be effective in reducing MCA infarcts.
-- However, both DOAC and Warfarin treatments seem to increase the chances of Hemorrhagic Processes, especially if combined with high BMI or high SBP.
+- However, both DOAC and Warfarin treatments seem to increase the chances of hemorrhagic processes, especially if combined with high BMI or high SBP.
-- Warfarin's impact on MCA infarcts isn't statistically significant, but its impact on Hemorrhagic Processes is strong and significant.
+- Warfarin's impact on MCA infarcts isn't statistically significant, but its impact on hemorrhagic processes is strong and significant.
 - High BMI and high SBP individually increase the chances of Hemorrhagic Processes.